 If you have a donor-advised fund, you can recommend that a grant be made to the Whosoever Gospel Mission.
 Your grant will bless our men in many ways.

 Save postage and time – you can go to our Whosoever Gospel Mission website to make an online donation.
-You can also set up a monthly recurring donation for 2020.
+You can also set up a monthly recurring donation for 2021.

 Make your online purchases through AmazonSmile which is run by Amazon.com as a unique way to support charities.
 You will get the same service, same merchandise, and the same prices.
 Register with AmazonSmile and designate the Whosoever Gospel Mission to receive a percentage of all the eligible purchases you make on AmazonSmile.
 You can search for the Mission on AmazonSmile, or you can type in the following link: http://smile.amazon.com/ch/23-1352579.
 You won’t pay any more for your purchases, but you will be helping the Whosoever Gospel Mission.

 Make a gift to the Mission through PayPal Giving Fund.
 Search “Donate with PayPal Giving Fund” or go to PayPal Giving Fund’s website: www.paypal.com/us/fundraiser/huband search “Whosoever Gospel Mission.”
 We get the full value of your donation – PayPal doesn’t charge us any fees.

 Christmas will be here and gone before we know it.
 But through your kind and generous support, the peace, hope and joy of Christmas will continue throughout the New Year in the lives of our men.
 Jesus is the reason for the season, but He is also our hope and joy for the rest of the year.
 Our men truly do thank you for your kind and generous support.

+The COVID-19 pandemic has certainly thrown a few curve balls at the Mission.
+But we are still open, and we are still providing, without interruption or cutbacks, on-site housing and help for up to 55 broken and hurting homeless men on any given day.
+We are deeply grateful for your much needed financial support.
+But at this time of year, there are additional ways you can support us.
+The enclosed handout highlights a few of those ways that will make a wonderful difference in the lives of our men.
 The fall also marks the beginning of workplace giving campaigns.
 Many companies and government agencies ask their employees to contribute to their workplace giving campaigns.
 The happy news is that through your workplace giving campaign, you can designate your gift to the Whosoever Gospel Mission.

 The Combined Federal Campaign – federal employees can choose the Mission to receive their gift through the CFC.
-Our Code Number is 69784.
+Our Code Number is 69784

 The City of Philadelphia Employees’ Combined Campaign – the Whosoever Gospel Mission is listed in the Contributor’s Guide under the category: Independent Charities Vetted by America’s Charities.
 Our Code Number is 30-0047.

-United Campaigns in other states and regions – you can still designate your gift to the Whosoever Gospel Mission if you live and work in another state or region of the country.
+United Campaigns in other states and regions – you can still designate your gift to the Whosoever Gospel Mission even if you live and work in another state or region of the country.
 Check your campaign booklet or ask your workplace United Way coordinator.